Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 > Write a function to return a list of starting indices of the anagrams of the pattern in the given string.

-This problem follows the <b>Sliding Window</b> pattern and is very similar to <b>Permutation in a String</b>.
+This problem follows the <b>Sliding Window pattern</b> and is very similar to <b>Permutation in a String</b>.
 In this problem, we need to find every occurrence of any permutation of the pattern in the string.
 We will use a list to store the starting indices of the anagrams of the pattern in the string.
 ````js
 function findStringAnagrams(str, pattern){
   let windowStart = 0, matched = 0, charFreq = {}